 - Weight: 15.25 lbs

-There are a lot of sounds to play with - 986 voices, 41 drum/sfx kits, 400 styles, and more.
-It contains a lot of functions and parameters to control, hence its bulkier and button infested front fascia.
+There are a lot of sounds to play with – 986 voices, 41 drum/sfx kits, 400 styles, and more.
+It contains a lot of functions and parameters to control; hence, it is bulkier and has a button that infests the front fascia.

 The sound engine is up to par with similarly priced keyboards, thanks to Yamaha’s VCM (Virtual Circuit Modeling).
 Whether you want to play guitar, piano, organ, strings, and synth sounds, they all have good realism and they respond well to playing.